FlorisSchippers/present/readme.md

 Run `npm run prod` to use webpack to minify all source-files for deployment

-## Loading & Saving files
+## Loading & Saving slidedecks

-Slides can be loaded into the slidedeck, the following structure is used:
+Slidedecks can be loaded into the slidedeck, the following structure is used:
 ```json
 [
   [